 Try keeping your discussion collaborative instead of simply presenting the design team with a challenge.
 Engage with their imagination, but make sure that the ideas they offer are in line with what your target audience and stakeholders are interested in.

-As the next step, you should incorporate the feedback from the engineering team into the mobile app requirements document.
+As the next step, incorporate the engineering team’s feedback into the requirements document.
 Using their point of view, you will be able to determine the technical feasibility of previously discussed requirements and potentially find an alternative, easier technical solution to a certain problem.

 After consulting on the technical complexity of the tasks at hand, you will also be able to make approximate predictions on the development process timeline and budget.
 It can also be helpful to discuss with some representatives from both the design and the engineering team to get the full picture and reach a consensus.